PaperPrototype/Intro-Coding-and-Computers/07 - Algorithms + Structures/english.md

 (1) We make an array of 5 contacts.

-(2) We set the first person (by "going to" the first address with an offset of 0).
+(2) We set the first person by "going to" the first address with an offset of 0.
 Although C is so clueless it won't realize that `{"Bob", "999-999-9999"}` is in the format of the `contact` type!

-So we have to "cast" (like this) and tell C "hey, idiot, this is a `contact` type".
+So we have to "cast" (AKA hint) and tell C "hey, idiot this is a `(contact)` type".

 (edit your code to help C understand)
 ```c